 Cigars come in many shapes, sizes, and colors.
-The tobaccos used in the cigar will determine the strength and flavor while the different sizes and shapes will determine how long the cigar will last.
+The tobacco used in the cigar will determine the strength and flavor while the different sizes and shapes will determine how long the cigar will last.
 Different brands will offer different sizes and shapes of their cigars.
 Cigar lengths are measured in inches but the diameter is measured in 64ths of an inch.
-So a Toro, 6x50 would be 6 inches long with a diameter of 50/64ths.
+So, a Toro, 6x50 would be 6 inches long with a diameter of 50/64ths.
 Cigars also come in a variety of colors or shades that will also influence flavor and strength.
 Scroll through the images below for a detailed description of each of the varieties.

 A classic mid-sized cigar; 5.5 - 6 inches with a 42-44 ring gauge.

 A smaller version of the corona, measures about 4.5 inches with a ing gauge of 40-42.